 Once you have achieved a flat bottom like this image, this is a good indication that you have enough yarn.

-Fold the arms down to close the loop, and cut off a slightly longer tail.
+Fold the arms down to close the loop, and cut off a slightly longer yarn tail.
 Repeat the same steps on the other arm.

 Now comes the fun part!
 Place your scissors along the groove between the arms as your guide and snip off one section bit by bit.
 Repeat on the other side.

+You should have a long tail at the end.
 Next, gently slide both arms open on each side.

 To remove the pompom, you will have to pull both pieces apart by gently wiggling the center pin and giving it a strong pull.